-The following shows were booked since the last report:
+The Theater District sales team booked the following new shows since the last report:

 Tickets for the following shows have gone on sale since the last report: